To help get you to the right website, please choose one of the options below

 Principles for Responsible Investment (PRI) – a UN-supported body regarded as the world’s leading proponent of responsible investment.
 It encourages investors to use responsible investment to enhance returns and better manage risks.
 It has issued a set of voluntary and aspirational investment principles that all signatories must commit to.

-Private impact investing – investing directly in unlisted projects, companies or initiatives that have the intention to generate positive, measurable social and environmental impact alongside a financial return, for example, one or more of the UN Sustainable Developments Goals (an ‘SDG fund’).
+Private impact investing – investing directly in unlisted projects, companies or initiatives that have the intention to generate positive, measurable social and environmental impact alongside a financial return, for example, one or more of the UN Sustainable Development Goals (an ‘SDG fund’).

 Q